 Before I get to that in a follow-up post though, I figured this also presented a timely opportunity to situate the inquiry for folks who are more deeply ensconced in the futures and foresight field, than readers who arrive here by other paths.
 In Marcus’s invitation email for the meeting next week, I’m billed as an “Energy Futurist”.
 I kind of winced and smiled at that simultaneously.
 I can see how what I’m doing here would naturally be seen in those terms, especially from within the futures field.
 At the same time, as soon as the energy descriptor gets appended, it feels like it has an unfortunate narrowing effect that the approach I’ve tried to take to this inquiry was intended to head off.
 An “energy futurist” sounds on face value like a person you might call up when you’re specifically interested the future(s) of [insert here something specifically related to energy supply or use, like PV technology, or oil price, or motor vehicles].

-I’ve always seen the situation rather differently — though admittedly my mechanical engineering background presents a challenge to people to getting their heads around this.
+I’ve always seen the situation rather differently — though admittedly my mechanical engineering background presents a challenge to people in getting their heads around this.
 That background is absolutely fundamental for legitimating this inquiry and for establishing credibility, especially on technical questions.
 It’s a key factor in why I’d argue you should give weight to what this inquiry finds, at the very least along side, if not ahead of, pronouncements from the highly influential pundits in this area coming at things from, say, computer science or venture capital backgrounds.

 The inquiry arose from the outset, though, not from the worldview of someone trained principally in engineering, but rather from that of someone who started there, and later trained specifically in futures studies and foresight.
 The background needs to be traced further than that however, because the particular tradition of futures inquiry is material here.
 I received my induction into the field via the Australian Foresight Institute (subsequently the Master of Science and then Master of Management program in Strategic Foresight) at Swinburne University of Technology, established in 1999 by Richard Slaughter.